AlexGalays/immupdate/README.md

 <a name="update-nested-nullable-property"></a>
 ## Update a nested property on a nullable path

-If there is a nullable key anywhere in the update path and it's not the last key (right before `modify` or `set`)
+If there is a nullable key (or An array index being used) anywhere in the update path and it's not the last key (i.e, right before `modify` or `set`)
 then it's a potentially unsafe operation and the library will ask you to decide what to do with it (it won't compile until you do).

 You can either: